ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 > Paper trading is easy and realistic.
 It's a good starting point, but is also very slow.

 This is where *backtesting* comes to our rescue.
-It's called *back*testing because it's a tests of a trading strategy on historical data.
+It's called *back*testing because it tests a trading strategy on historical data.
 It's going *back*wards in time to find out what would have happened if you had executed your strategy in the real market in the past.

 It's more complicated than paper trading and you are going to need some programming skills to do it.
 Backtesting wins though because it delivers results very quickly.
 Through backtesting we can simulate our strategy and analyze the results just as quickly as our computer program can process all the data.
 Having optimized code and a fast computer will help here, but anyway you look at it - backtesting delivers results very quickly compared to paper trading.